 Proud Partner With

-Year Up Atlanta seeks to close the Opportunity Divide by providing urban young adults with the skills, experience, and support that will empower them to reach their potential through professional careers and higher education.
-Year Up Atlanta achieves this mission through a one-year, intensive training program that provides low-income young adults, ages 18-24, with a combination of hands-on skill development, college credits, and corporate internships.
+Year Up Atlanta seeks to close the Opportunity Divide by empowering young adults to move from minimum wage to meaningful careers.
+Year Up Atlanta achieves this mission through a one-year, intensive training program that provides young adults, ages 18-24, with a combination of hands-on skill development, college credits, and corporate internships.

 As a global employer and one of the nation’s leading financial institutions, Bank of America has a key role to play in supporting the next generation of the workforce.
 This focus is part of the company’s strategy to strengthen the communities it serves, ultimately creating stronger economies in which to do business.